-We saw a lot of drama on MTV's Jersey Shore — and we'll see a lot more in the revival of the reality show — but some of the most chaotic events in the cast's lives happened off-camera.
+We saw a lot of drama on MTV's Jersey Shore — and fans think the revival is just as crazy — but some of the most chaotic events in the cast's lives happened off-camera.
 For example, Mike "The Situation" Sorrentino and his brother Marc pleaded guilty to a tax evasion charge earlier this year, and there's still a chance they could be thrown in jail.
 For the time being, it looks like The Situation still has some time to GTL since his tax fraud sentencing has been postponed, according to RadarOnline.
 The court hearing has been moved again, from the original date of April 25, 2018, to June 20, 2018, then Aug.
 18, 2018, and now he will have to wait until Sept.
 7, 2018.

 What was Mike charged with?

 Originally, the situation for these Sorrentinos was a lot more severe: Both brothers faced multiple charges just a few years ago.
 In 2014, the Department of Justice proclaimed that Mike had been charged with one count of conspiracy, two counts of filing false tax returns for 2010 through 2012, and one count for allegedly failing to file a tax return for 2011; while Marc had been charged with one count of conspiracy and three counts of filing false tax returns.
 At the time, both Mike and Marc pleaded not guilty.
 (In 2015, tax preparer Gregg Mark pleaded guilty to filing fraudulent tax returns for the brothers.)

 Then, in 2017, the Sorrentinos' legal issues got even worse.
 Mike was charged with tax evasion and structuring funds to evade currency transaction reports, while Marc was charged with falsifying records to obstruct a grand jury investigation.